Vrekt/QueueSniper3/README.md

  - Once that is finished you're all set!
 If you're afraid the bot does not have proper permissions type any command,
  - you will see a warning prompt if it does not have all permissions required.

+# Help
+If you need further help or need to report a problem open and issue or contact me on discord: vrekt#4387

 # Self hosting

 Self hosting requires JDK 11.
 You can find it [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)